 - Have you got a mechanism for deleting/destroying all the data if you are asked to?

-The Information Commissioners Office states “It is important that you determine your lawful basis for processing personal data and document this.
-This becomes more of an issue under the GDPR because your lawful basis for processing has an effect on individuals’ rights.
-For example, if you rely on someone’s consent to process their data, they will generally have stronger rights, for example to have their data deleted.”
-This documentation of your decision should address the six GDPR principles including principle 5 which refers to data retention
+The ICO states “It is important that you determine your lawful basis for processing personal data and document this."
+This documentation of your decision should address the six GDPR principles including principle 5 which refers to data retention.

 There are a series of steps you can take in order to document your decision: